EmoryCN2L/R2Star_Phase_for_QSM/README.md

     ./AMP_MRI_T2Star_Phase_2D	-- This folder contains MATLAB files to perform 2D reconstruction using the AMP-PE approach.
     ./L1_MRI_T2Star_Phase_3D	-- This folder contains MATLAB files to perform 3D reconstruction using the l1-norm regularization (L1) approach.
     ./L1_MRI_T2Star_Phase_2D	-- This folder contains MATLAB files to perform 2D reconstruction using the l1-norm regularization (L1) approach.
-    ./data			-- The data folder
-    ./result			-- The result folder
+    ./data			-- The data folder contains simulated data "Sim1" derived from the 2019 QSM challenge 2.0 ./result			-- The result folder
 ```